 The lethargic 1.4-litre diesel engine improves for 2015, managing 80.7mpg and emitting just 92g/km.
 The 1.6 unit only manages 67mpg and 108g/km by comparison, but it is the better choice in terms of performance.

 The design of the Toyota Auris is pretty angular and the nose features some sharp looking headlights as well as a small grille, which is dominated by a centrally mounted Toyota badge.
 It's functional and unfussy, but this isn't necessarily a bad thing, as the styling of the latest Golf could also be described as understated.

-Toyota has carried over the straight-line theme to interior of the Auris, so while it feels well screwed together, the hard plastics disappoint and the dashboard could learn a thing or two from the ergonomically sound Volkswagen Golf - the switches are scattered across the dash and steering wheel, but one good thing is that the central touchscreen is easy to use.
+Toyota has carried over the straight-line theme to interior of the Auris, so while it feels pretty durable the hard, sometimes flimsy plastics disappoint and the dashboard could learn a thing or two from the ergonomically sound Volkswagen Golf - the switches are scattered across the dash and steering wheel, but one good thing is that the central touchscreen is easy to use.

 Other minor niggles on the interior of the Toyota Auris include a clock that’s too far away from the driver and looks like it's from a 1980s digital watch.
 Meanwhile, the tray ahead of the gearlever, despite featuring 12V and USB sockets, is bit small.

 The air-vent design looks a bit half-baked too, as there are two different versions - they’re rectangular in the middle of the dash, and the individual vents at either end are round.

 In hatchback form, the Toyota Auris features a decent 350 litre boot.
 It's smaller than the Leon and Golf, but 34 litres bigger than the Focus.